-"Each of our strategies is assessed for current – and for any future – sustainable aspects.
-This applies, for example, to production methods, packaging and much more", emphasise Stefan and Nicole Ehrlich-Adám, managing directors and owners of EVVA.
+"Each of our strategies is assessed for current - and possible future - sustainability aspects.
+This applies, for example, to innovations, product development, production methods and much more", emphasise Stefan and Nicole Ehrlich-Adám, managing directors and owners of EVVA.
 Concrete examples of management decision-making: If new machines are purchased, they must be clean-production-capable; potential and implementation analyses for photovoltaic systems on roofs must always be carried out for new EVVA sites or building extensions; existing and new processes are assessed for digitisation potential, etc.

-- At least once a year, or more frequently if the target periods are shorter, the four-person core sustainability team convenes status quo meetings to evaluate the progress of all targets.
+- The EVVA Sustainability Board invites to status quo meetings to evaluate the progress of all targets.
 Owner and Managing Director Nicole Ehrlich-Adám is part of this team and is therefore directly and personally involved.
 Where are things going well?
 Where are things not going so well and why?
 Every EVVA manager always has the goals on their radar.

 - The sustainability team has clearly documented each goal status on the "Our targets" page of this digital report.
 All goals – including those from previous years – are recorded and can be tracked here.